Buying a Dual Sport

 While some manufacturers sell street legal dual sport bikes under the 230cc range, you won't get far on a major highway without ticking off a line of drivers behind you.
 Continuous speeds exceeding 50 mph on such small bikes is not a good idea.

-Remember too, that over the years BMW has offered lowering lits for their popular F650GS models
+Remember, too, that over the years BMW has offered lowering kits for their popular F650GS models.

 Above: BMW's F650GS was offered with a optional lowering kit.